Brett Burney, Chair

 Diane Ebersole is a Practice Management Advisor for the State Bar of Michigan.
 She serves on the ABA TECHSHOW 2013 Board, the Law Practice Magazine board and is a member of the State and Local Bar Outreach Committee.
 She is a frequent speaker presenting topics encompassing office management technology and best practices, mobile practice tools and integrated practice management applications.
 She became a certified in HotDocs consultant in 2007 and is also a certified Clio consultant.
 Her background includes a stint at as the regional IT director for a fortune 500 company, a law school IT training coordinator, a network administrator and as the instructional design and testing coordinator for a medical school.
 Diane strives to empower attorneys and their staff with the technology tools and training to maximize the efficiency of their law firm while developing sound legal business practices.

-Randy is a practicing attorney and an owner and member of Foley, Baron, Metzger & Juip, P.L.L.C., a full-services law firm with 18 attorneys located in Livonia, Michigan.
+Randy is an active trial attorney and an owner/member of Foley, Baron, Metzger & Juip, P.L.L.C., a 19-attorney, full-service law firm with Michigan offices in Livonia and Ann Arbor, and an Indiana office in Carmel.
 His practice focuses on complex civil litigation including the defense of physicians and other professionals, civil rights defense, business litigation, medical practice management consulting, public relations, and crisis management.
-He is an accomplished trial attorney, having brought over 40 civil malpractice and civil rights cases to trial in both Federal and State Courts with a greater than 95% success record.
+He is an accomplished trial attorney, having brought over 60 civil malpractice and civil rights cases to trial in both Federal and State Courts with a greater than 95% success record.
 He has appeared on television, both locally and nationally, numerous times representing and speaking on behalf of various clients.

 Randy believes in technology, and is an unashamed Mac fan.
-He has spoken and the state and national level on legal ethics and technology and regularly presents to groups of physicians and other professionals on risk management topics.
-He is a graduate of the University of Michigan (Go Blue!), and received his J.D. from Wayne State University, and a true believer in the oxford comma.
-When not puzzling at his desk on how to truly become paperless or chasing his 5 children around, Randy enjoys cooking, Barbeque, home theater, and the internets.
+He has spoken at the state and national level on presentation design and techniques, legal ethics, and technology, and also regularly presents to groups of physicians and other professionals on risk management topics.
+He is a graduate of the University of Michigan (Go Blue!), received his J.D. from Wayne State University, and is a true believer in the Oxford Comma.
+When not puzzling at his desk on how to become paperless for real or chasing his 5 children around, Randy enjoys cooking, Barbeque, home theater, and the internets.